Haslingden: The Cockerill family

 William Cockerill (1759-1832) and his son John Cockerill (1790-1840), along with other family members, both sons and daughters, are worth a footnote to the industrial history of Haslingden.
-Both were born in Haslingden, and as a young man William showed great skill as an inventor of machinery.
-The Slubbing Billy, a roving or slubbing machine, which twists and draws out yarn, is named after him.
+Both were born in Haslingden and, as a young man, William showed great skill as an inventor of machinery.
+The Slubbing Billy, a roving or slubbing machine which twists and draws out yarn, is named after him.
 Slubbing Billy is also the name of a North West Morris Team.
-Father and son eventually left Haslingden and settled in Belgium, where they built up one of the largest industrial and machinery complexes in mainland Europe.
+Father and son eventually left Haslingden and settled in Belgium, where they built the John Cockerill company, one of the largest industrial and machinery complexes in mainland Europe.
 It is said that they instituted the spread of the Industrial Revolution in continental Europe.
-See John Cockerill (company).

-William's beginning are obscure, although it is likely that he worked as a blacksmith in Haslingden before travelling to St. Petersburg, Sweden, and finally to Verviers, near Liège in Belgium.
+William's beginning are obscure, although it is likely that he worked as a blacksmith in Haslingden before travelling to St. Petersburg, Sweden, and finally to Verviers, near Liège, in Belgium.
 Here he set up spinning and carding machines with his sons Willam, Charles James, and John.
 John had also been born in Haslingden but moved to Vervier at the age of 12.
-He was eventually offered a Chateau in Seraing which then became the heart of Belgium's iron, steel and machine-building industries.
+He was eventually offered a Chateau in Seraing, which then became the heart of Belgium's iron, steel and machine-building industries.
 He is considered to be the founder of Belgian manufacturing and was known as a humanitarian employer.